sal55/langs/buildmethods.md

 Individual compilation was always very fast, even on the limited hardware.
 A full build might have taken a few seconds.

+Note that pre-mid 1990s (ie. pre-Windows), my apps were responsible for a lot of the functionality now provided by an OS, eg. screen drivers, screen graphics, image display, bitmap and vector fonts, printer and plotter drivers, input device drivers, even things like software floating point.
+These existed as extra modules in my app, so they tended to be 'busy'.
+(Many of these were 'overlays', where one of several drivers would be loaded.)

 #### Scripting

 My commercial apps had about 3/4 of the modules (say 75 out of 100) as script modules.
 Those didn't need to all be built together.
 And actually I usually worked on them (edit, compile, run) from within the application.
 Building the natively compiled main application wasn't needed as often.

 #### 2010s